 Piedmont operates an on-system LNG facility.
-The LNG facility can produce at maximum levels for approximately days.
-The maximum rated capacity of the Piedmont's LNG facility is Dth/day.
-Due to a pressure reduction on one of the pipelines delivering gas from the LNG facility to Piedmont's distribution system, the capacity of the LNG facility has been reduced to Dth/day since the winter of 2014-2015.
+When initially constructed, the maximum rated capacity of Piedmont's LNG facility was Dth/day.
+However, due to a pressure reduction on one of the pipelines delivering gas from the LNG facility to Piedmont's distribution system, the capacity of the LNG facility was reduced to Dth/day beginning with the 2014-2015 winter season.
 The pressure of the pipeline was reduced because the pipeline was reclassified from transmission to distribution in accordance with Piedmont's pipeline integrity plan.
-It was initially anticipated that improvements to the line would subsequently return the deliverability of the LNG facility to Dth/day for the winter of 2018-2019.
-However, the return of the deliverability of the LNG facility to Dth/day is now anticipated for the winter of 2021-2022.
+It was initially anticipated that improvements to the pipeline would subsequently return the deliverability of the LNG facility to Dth/day for the 2018-2019 winter season.
+However, the pipeline upgrades restoring the deliverability of the LNG facility were not completed until prior to the 2020-2021 winter season.
+Piedmont determined that it was prudent to keep the expected deliverability of the LNG facility at the reduced Dth/day until the pipeline upgrades experienced a full winter of service to ensure that the upgrades performed as anticipated.
+The deliverability of the LNG facility was restored to Dth/day for the 2021-2022 winter season.
+Subsequent system improvements have increased the maximum rated deliverability capacity of the LNG facility to Dth/day for the 2022-2023 winter season.
+The storage capacity of the LNG facility is approximately Dth.
+As such, the LNG facility can currently operate at maximum levels for approximately days.